Spanish Texas: Karankawa difficulties

 In 1791 and 1792, Fray José Francisco Garza befriended some of the Karankawa and other native peoples.
 Their friendship allowed Garza to explore much of the coastal areas that had been too dangerous to visit.
 The Native Americans requested that Garza build a mission at the junction of the San Antonio and Guadalupe Rivers, and in February 1793 Mission Nuestra Señora del Refugio opened near Mission Lake at the head of San Antonio Bay.
 Over 230 Native Americans lived at the mission initially, but within two years they were forced to move to a less flood-prone site, which became known as Refugio.
 By the end of the eighteenth century, only a small number of the hunting and gathering tribes within Texas had not been Christianized.
-In 1793, mission San Antonio de Valero was secularized, and the following year the four remaining missions at San Antonio were partially secularized.

-Comanchería

-The Comanchería (Spanish for "Comanche lands") was the dominant force in far north New Spain from the 1750s, confronting Spanish outposts on its periphery in New Mexico, Tejas, and Coahuila and Nueva Vizcaya.

-An autonomous power inside New Spain, the Comanche used their military power to obtain supplies and labor from the Spanish and from Indians through thievery, tribute, and kidnappings.
-Powered by violence, the Comanche established an extensive long-distance trade network and spread their language and culture on subordinate Indian tribes.

 Conflict with the United States

 The Second Treaty of Paris in 1783 ended the American Revolution and established the United States of America.
 The treaty extended the new country's western boundary to the Mississippi River and within the first year after it was signed 50,000 American settlers crossed the Appalachian Mountains.
 As it was difficult to return east across the mountains, the settlers began looking toward the Spanish colonies of Louisiana and Texas to find places to sell their crops.
 Spain closed the mouth of the Mississippi to foreigners from 1784 until 1795 despite Thomas Jefferson's 1790 threat to begin an Anglo-Spanish war over the matter.
 Americans risked arrest to come to Texas, many of them desiring to capture wild mustangs in West Texas and trade with the Indians.
 In 1791, Philip Nolan became the first Anglo-American known to pursue horse-trading in Texas, and he was arrested several times for being within Spain's borders.
 The Spanish feared that Nolan was a spy, and in 1801 they sent 150 troops to capture Nolan and his party of 6 men; Nolan was killed during the ensuing battle.
 By 1810, many Americans were trading guns and ammunition to the Texas Indians, especially the Comanche, in return for livestock.
 Although some chiefs refused to trade with them and reported their movements to Spanish authorities, other bands welcomed the newcomers.
 A drought made rangeland scarce and stopped the Comanche's herds from increasing.
 To meet the American demand for livestock, the Comanche turned to raiding the area around San Antonio.